elastic/apm-pipeline-library/vars/README.md

 )
 ```
  * qualifiers: Show any non-numerical text that may be present after MAJOR.MINOR.PATCH,
                        such as additional labels for pre-release or build metadata.
-Speficially,
+Specifically,
                        this means the IncrementalVersion, BuildNumber, and Qualifier sections from
                        the Maven version as specified in the Maven versioning guide.